Absent Subsequences in Words: Algorithms

 \SetKw{KwAnd}{and}

 If \cref{alg:isMASubseq} returns $\uparrow$, then $u$ cannot be the prefix of an $\mas$ of $w$, as it does not fulfil the conditions of \cref{thm:mas}.

-If \cref{alg:isMASubseq} returns a pair $(j_0,j_1)$ then $u$ can be extended to an $\mas$ of $w$, $w[1:j_0]$ is the shortest prefix of $w$ which contains $u[1:m-1]$ and $w[1:j_1]$ is the shortest prefix of $w$ which contains $u[1:m]$.
-We continue with the identification of the shortest string $v$ which we can append to $u$, so that $uv$ becomes an $\mas$ of $w$.
+If \cref{alg:isMASubseq} returns a pair $(j_0,j_1)$, with $j_0<j_1$, then $u$ can be extended to an $\mas$ of $w$, $w[1:j_0]$ is the shortest prefix of $w$ which contains $u[1:m-1]$ and $w[1:j_1]$ is the shortest prefix of $w$ which contains $u[1:m]$.
+In particular, $u[m-1]=w[j_0]$ and $u[m]=w[j_1]$.
+We continue with the identification of the shortest string $v$ which we can append to $u$, based on \cref{thm:mas}, so that $uv$ becomes an $\mas$ of $w$.
 We achieve this by \cref{alg:masExtend}.

+The idea of the algorithm is the following.
+In order to extend $u$ to a $\mas$ of $w$, by \cref{thm:mas}, we need to find a position $j$ between $i_0+1$ and $i_1$, such that $\nextArray[j]> i_1$ (note that such a $j$ always exists, as $\nextArray[i_1]>i_1$).
+Once $j$ is found, we can safely extend $u$ with $w[j]$, and repeat the procedure, with $i_0$ and $i_1$ updated so that they point to the positions of $w$ where the last two letters of the extended $u$ occur.
+To obtain the shortest word $v$ which extends $u$ to a $\mas$ our algorithm proceeds in a greedy manner, by choosing $j$ such that $\nextArray[j]$ is the largest in the subarray $\nextArray[i_0+1:i_1]$.
+We will show that this is correct.

-Firstly, it is not hard to note that the string $v$ returned by \cref{alg:masExtend} has the property that $uv$ fulfils the requirements from \cref{thm:mas}, so $uv$ is an $\mas$.
-We need to show that there is no other shorter string $x$ such that $ux$ is an $\mas$.
+So, let us prove that our algorithm works correctly.
+Firstly, by the remarks we have already made, it is not hard to note that the string $v$ returned by \cref{alg:masExtend} has the property that $uv$ fulfils the requirements from \cref{thm:mas}, so $uv$ is an $\mas$.
+Now, for the correctness of the greedy part of the algorithm, we need to show that there is no other strictly shorter string $x$ such that $ux$ is an $\mas$.

-Assume, for the sake of the contradiction, that there exists a string $x$ such that $|x|<|v|$ and $ux$ is an $\mas$, whose length is minimal among all $\mas$ which start with $u$, and, among all such $\mas$ of minimal length, it shares the longest prefix with $uv$.
+Assume, for the sake of the contradiction, that there exists a string $x$ such that $|x|<|v|$ and $ux$ is an $\mas$.
+Let us choose $x$ such that $ux$ is an $\mas$, whose length is minimal among all $\mas$ which start with $u$, and, among all such $\mas$ of minimal length, it shares the longest prefix with $uv$.